vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

-# Deploy Tanzu for Kubernetes Operations on AWS in an Airgapped Environment
+# Deploy Tanzu for Kubernetes Operations on AWS in an Air-Gapped Environment

-This document outlines the steps for deploying VMware Tanzu for Kubernetes Operations on AWS in an airgapped (internet-restricted) environment.
+This document outlines the steps for deploying VMware Tanzu for Kubernetes Operations on AWS in an air-gapped (internet-restricted) environment.
 The deployment is based on the reference design provided in [VMware Tanzu Kubernetes Grid on AWS Airgap Reference Design](../reference-designs/tko-on-aws-airgap.md).

 ## Prerequisites
-Before deploying VMware Tanzu for Kubernetes Operations in an AWS airgapped environment, ensure that the following are set up.
+Before deploying VMware Tanzu for Kubernetes Operations in an AWS air-gapped environment, ensure that the following are set up.

 * **AWS Account**: An IAM user account with **administrative privileges**.